CVE-2026-2505: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in elzahlan Categories Images

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict Contributor-level access to trusted users only and consider disabling or removing the Categories Images plugin if feasible.
-Monitor for updates from the plugin vendor to apply any forthcoming patches promptly.
+Until an official fix is released, restrict Contributor-level access to trusted users only and consider disabling or removing the Categories Images plugin if feasible.
+Monitor for updates from the plugin vendor or WordPress security channels for an official patch.

 CVE-2026-2505: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in elzahlan Categories Images